jrosener9/Practical-HW1/README.md

 # Practical Homework 1 - Setup and Introduction to the Algorand and Ethereum Blockchains

-The Algorand portion of this homework has been adopted from the materials of "Building with Blockchain for Web 3.0" (https://buildweb3.org) with permission to fit the needs of CIS 233 (Introduction to Blockchain) at the University of Pennsylvania.
-The Ethereum portion of this homework
+The Algorand portion of this homework has been adopted from the materials of "Building with Blockchain for Web 3.0" (https://buildweb3.org) with permission to fit the needs of CIS 2330 (Introduction to Blockchain) at the University of Pennsylvania.
+The Ethereum portion of this homework has been adopted from the materials of CIS 7000 (Web3 Security, Fall 2022).

 ## Why do this homework?
 Throughout this course, many of the practical programming homeworks will be done by interacting with some blockchain infrastructure.
 There are many available blockchain technologies that we can build our homeworks on.
 We have decided to go with the Algorand and Ethereum blockchains.
 This homework will provide some basic stepping stones to set up your developer environment and get you acquainted with interacting with the blockchains.

-# Part 1 - The Algorand Blockchain

 ## Background Concepts